Boykin, Alabama: Quilters lawsuits

 Other members of the quilters group are unhappy with the lawsuits and felt they are an attempt of some members to go out on their own.

 U.S. District Judge Callie Granade of Mobile dismissed the suits and said the parties would pay their own legal costs.

+Education

+The sole school district in the county is the Wilcox County School District.
+The sole comprehensive high school of the district is Wilcox Central High School.